Teddy Bridgewater Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 - Note: Bridgewater's stats vs. Football Team date back to 2016.

-- The Football Team are giving up 311.1 passing yards per game this season, the NFL's 29th-ranked pass defense.
+- This week Bridgewater will face the NFL's 29th-ranked pass defense (311.1 yards allowed per game).

-- With 19 passing TDs allowed this year, the Football Team defense is ranked 32nd in the league.
+- With 19 passing TDs conceded this season, the Football Team defense is ranked 32nd in the league.

 Recent Performances